WHY GET A MASTER’S DEGREE IN OCCUPATIONAL THERAPY?

 UNH students who are in the BS program in occupational therapy enter into the Advanced-Standing MS Program to complete a MS Degree in Occupational Therapy to be eligible to enter the profession of occupational therapy.
 Because they have completed some of the professional courses, they earn their MS Degree in Occupational Therapy in three semesters, including fieldwork.
 The Occupational Therapy Master's Program is accredited by the Accreditation Council for Occupational Therapy Education (ACOTE) of the American Occupational Therapy Association (AOTA), located at 6116 Executive Boulevard, Suite 200, North Bethesda, MD 20852-4929.
 Their phone number is (301) 652-AOTA.

-An entry level master’s degree in occupational therapy will prepare you to enter the profession with strong foundational skills in occupational therapy assessment and intervention in all areas of practice, and skills in leadership and advocacy, clinical research, and program development.
+An entry level master’s degree in occupational therapy will prepare you to enter the profession with strong foundational skills in occupational therapy assessment and intervention in all areas of practice, with application of evidence to inform practice, and skills in leadership and advocacy, scholarly activities, and program development.
 You will learn to evaluate, plan and provide intervention, and monitor the outcomes of clients facing a variety of illnesses, injuries, and disabilities such as autism, traumatic brain injury, stroke, substance abuse and musculoskeletal injuries.
 At UNH, you will learn and apply occupational therapy principles to traditional and emerging areas of practice, in hospital and community-based settings and for individual clients and population groups.

 After successfully completing all Level II fieldwork requirements and academic work, you will be awarded a Master of Science Degree in Occupational Therapy.
 You are then eligible to sit for the National Board Certification Examination in Occupational Therapy (NBCOT).
 Consistent with NBCOT expectations, you must sit for the certification examination within two years of completion of coursework and fieldwork.
 A felony conviction may affect your ability to sit for the NBCOT certification examination and/or obtain state licensure.